liopic/liopic/cv.md

-As a seasoned developer with over 18 years of experience, I specialize in Data Engineering, as well as Backend Development; mastering languages like Python, Scala, SQL; on cloud platforms such as AWS, GCP, Databricks; with the use of Spark, Aiflow, dbt, amonth others.
+As a seasoned developer with over 18 years of experience, I specialize in Data Engineering, as well as Backend Development; mastering languages like Python, Scala, SQL; on cloud platforms such as AWS, GCP, Databricks; with the use of Spark, Aiflow, dbt, among others.
 Additionally, I have expertise in web programming (PHP, Js), and possess a strong background in leading teams and DevOps.
 My academic credentials include a Master's degree in NLP.